apache/flink/docs/apis/streaming/connectors/cassandra.md

 2. Keyspace
 3. Table name

-The CassandraExactlyOnceSink is implemented as a custom operator instead of a sink, and as such has to be used in a transform() call.
+The CassandraAtLeastOnceSink is implemented as a custom operator instead of a sink, and as such has to be used in a transform() call.

 Example: